nikneal91/knowledge_graph/pages/LeetCode CheatSheet.md

 	  card-next-schedule:: 2025-08-26T05:57:35.376Z
 	  card-last-reviewed:: 2025-08-22T05:57:35.382Z
 	  card-last-score:: 3
+	  collapsed:: true
 		- n<=106*n*<=106 is a rare constraint, and will likely require a time complexity of O(n)*O*(*n*).
 In this range, O(n⋅log⁡n)*O*(*n*⋅log*n*) is usually safe as long as it has a small constant factor.
 You will very likely need to incorporate a hash map in some way.

-		  ---
 	- **1,000,000 < n** #card
+	  collapsed:: true
 		- With huge inputs, typically in the range of 109109 or more, the most common acceptable time complexity will be logarithmic O(log⁡n)*O*(log*n*) or constant O(1)*O*(1).
 In these problems, you must either significantly reduce your search space at each iteration (usually binary search) or use clever tricks to find information in constant time (like with math or a clever use of hash maps).

 		  > Other time complexities are possible like O(n)*O*(*n*​), but this is very rare and will usually only be seen in very advanced problems.

 		  ---
 - ### Sorting algorithms

   All major programming languages have a built-in method for sorting.
 It is usually correct to assume and say sorting costs O(n⋅log⁡n)*O*(*n*⋅log*n*), where n*n* is the number of elements being sorted.
 For completeness, here is a chart that lists many common sorting algorithms and their completeness.
 The algorithm implemented by a programming language varies; for example, Python uses Timsort but in C++, the specific algorithm is not mandated and varies.